How to Optimize Your Google Business Profile for Local SEO

 1. Make sure your NAP is Accurate

-Make sure its correct, and the Placement of the Map Pin is Proper
+• Make sure it’s correct, and the placement of the map pin is accurate.

-If you didn’t add a business address, then you can’t skip this step.
+• Choose your service area; if you didn’t add a business address, you can’t skip this step.
 Simply choose an area from Google’s suggestions or start typing the name of the area you serve.

-This step is optional if you added the physical address but you might consider adding it to get some “extra points”
+• This step is optional if you added the physical address, but you might consider adding it to gain some “extra points.”

-Tip: Make sure that you have main keywords mentioned on the website.
-Use Important Keywords in H1 and H2 for Better Website Performance.
+• Ensure that you have main keywords mentioned on the website.

-Your GBP Landing Page might be your homepage and might be not so if you don’t want to staff homepage with keywords, consider adding a new landing page
+• Your GBP landing page might be your homepage or might not be.
+Therefore, if you don’t want to fill your homepage with keywords, consider adding a new landing page.

 2. Select the appropriate business category and subcategories